 3. Steamy Blue Lagoon

-Blue Lagoon is easily one of the most photographed attractions in Iceland because of its contrasting landscape that makes it a loud and clear definition of Iceland.
-Thousands of visitors come to experience pure serenity, relaxation and rejuvenation in this natural geothermal spa.
+Blue Lagoon is easily one of the most photographed attractions in Iceland because of the contrasting landscape that makes it a loud and clear definition of Iceland.
+Thousands of visitors come to experience pure serenity, relaxation, and rejuvenation in this natural geothermal spa.
 The water is naturally heated by lava fields making it rich in sulfur and silica which are known for its natural, age-defying healing powers.

 4. Majestic Waterfalls Galore